 The vehicle identification number (VIN) in the format 4UF09******XXXXXX is on the frame tube near the driver’s side rear wheel and contains the model year and production number of the vehicle.

-The model year is the fourth and fifth characters of the VIN in the YY format.
+The model year is the fourth and fifth character of the VIN in the YY format.
 The production number is the last six characters of the VIN.

 As a consumer, safety advocate, and trial lawyer, I am continually troubled by the fact that manufacturers and retailers continue to sell dangerous products.
 Manufacturers, in their zeal to get products on the market, often cut corners and overlook safety when designing and manufacturing products.
 Manufacturers have an obligation and opportunity to thoroughly assess product safety before the launch of a product.
 It should not take a person to get injured for a manufacturer to make a product safe.

 The Quinn Law Group, LLC, is a preeminent personal injury law firm with offices conveniently located in Philadelphia, Pennsylvania, and Cherry Hill, New Jersey.
-If you or a loved one has been injured by a dangerous product or through the fault of another, please contact Sean E. Quinn for a free, no-obligation consultation.
+If you or a loved one has been injured by a dangerous product or through the fault of another, please contact Sean E. Quinn for a free, no-obligation consultation now at (215) 360-3666.
 We are Your Voice.
 Your Advocate.